How to Trim a Video in Your Browser (No Software, 2026)

 You have two ways to set the start and end points:

-• Drag the slider handles — Grab the left handle to set where the trimmed video starts, and the right handle to set where it ends.
-The region between the handles is what you'll keep.
+- Drag the slider handles: Grab the left handle to set where the trimmed clip starts and the right handle to set where it ends.
+Whatever sits between the handles is what you keep.

-• Type exact times — If you need precision (like cutting at exactly 1:23.5), you can type the start and end times directly into the input fields.
+- Type exact times: Need precision, like a cut at exactly 1:23.5?
+Type the start and end times straight into the input fields.

 Use the play button to preview your selection.
-The player will loop through just the trimmed region so you can verify it looks right before exporting.
+The player loops through just the trimmed region, so you can confirm it looks right before you export.

 Step 3: Export and Download